 What is the fashion equivalent of the skinless, boneless chicken breast?
-Last week, I posed this very question to my friend Chicken Soong, who blogs over at Chow Bella.
-In her past life as a freelance writer, she covered fashion and food themes.
-She thought through my question and then came back with this excellent response.
-Here it is:
+Last week, I posed this very question to my friend Chicken Soong.
+In her past life as a freelance writer, she covered fashion and food themes, though now she writes about more intense topics, like taxes.
+She thought through my question and then came back with this excellent response:

 Chic v. chicken